Getting to know Italy’s City of Canals through a 2 days in Venice itinerary is an entirely wonderful–and entirely unique–experience.

 Located just slightly northwest of the Rialto Bridge in San Polo, the beautiful and bustling Rialto Market is a delight for the senses (okay, the fish market isn’t a delight for the nose, but still) that dates back all the way to the 11th century!

-Though parts of the market are quite touristy, this is still a somewhat local place, with busy produce (closed Sunday) and fish (closed Sunday and Monday) markets that run in the mornings and are absolutely worth walking through.
+It’s not the only reason to come, though: the Rialto Market is still a somewhat local place, with busy produce (closed Sunday) and fish (closed Sunday and Monday) markets that run in the mornings and are absolutely worth walking through.

 Pay a visit to Libreria Acqua Alta.

 If you’re not a fan of bookstores, you can leave this one off your 2 day Venice itinerary–but we can’t resist pointing it out.